Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 Army Stats and Trends

-- Thus far this year Army has two wins against the spread.

-- Army's games this season have hit the over on three of five set point totals (60%).
+- Army's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

-- When Army records more than 20.4 points, it is 2-2 against the spread and 4-0 overall.
+- Army is 2-2 against the spread and 4-0 overall in games when it scores more than 20.4 points.

 - The Black Knights have three giveaways this season, while the Badgers have three takeaways .